 My interest in gender and tech is far from purely academic.
 I am equally passionate about achieving inclusive and diverse work environments, conferences, and organisations.
 I suspect this may have something to do with my decade spent as a so-called “woman in tech”.
 My gender expertise meets insights gained from operational roles in ICT as well as from experience in process- and project management on the nexus between ICT and human resources.

-My greatest strength is my interdisciplinary background.
-In addition to honing my research, writing, and gender expertise in academic environments, the years have seen me teach university students, co-edit a blog, speak at conferences, work in digital media and event organisation, work as a create and edit web, EdTech and blog content, be a contractor in an IT consulting firm, as well as an application manager in the telecom industry, and a human resources specialist.
+My strength lies in my interdisciplinary background.
+In addition to honing my research, writing, and gender expertise in academia, the years have seen me design and facilitate workshops and trainings, teach university students, consult for non-profit organisations, conduct retail market studies, edit and manage blogs, speak at conferences, and create and edit web, EdTech and blog content.